 Bulk Builder Bags and Barrow Bags of Logs Size Guide

-Bulk bags of logs commonly called "ton of logs" or "tonne of logs"compare to barrow bags is up to 4 times bigger not only because of its physical dimensions but also about the quantity of logs it contains.
+Bulk bags of logs commonly called “a ton of logs” or “a tonne of logs”compare to barrow bags is up to 4 times bigger not only because of its physical dimensions but also about the number of logs it contains.

 About Firewood Logs we Deliver

-Finglas Fuels distribute only top-quality firewood logs and other sorts of firewood which are environment friendly.
-Using of firewood and smokeless coal is a much better than burning other sorts of fuels.
-Firewood logs, hardwood logs, softwood logs, ton of hardwood logs and kiln dried logs are of the highest quality and they come from woodlands and distributors that we know.
-All our firewood products are well dried and has low moisture content.
+Finglas Fuels distribute only top-quality firewood logs and other sorts of firewood that are environmentally friendly.
+Using firewood and smokeless coal is much better than burning other sorts of fuels.
+Firewood logs, hardwood logs, softwood logs, a ton of hardwood logs, and kiln dried logs are of the highest quality and they come from woodlands and distributors that we know.
+All our firewood products are well dried and have low moisture content.
 This fact means that firewood is more efficient when burning.
 It gives longer burning time and greater heat as well.
-We specialise in delivering firewood in net as well as large builders “ton bags”.
-All firewood logs are suitable for most fire appliance such as stoves, open and close fires and BBQ when season comes.
-Good question is: How much firewood you need for burning?
+We specialize in delivering firewood in net as well as large builders “ton bags”.
+All firewood logs are suitable for most fire appliances such as stoves, open and close fires, and BBQ when the season comes.
+The good question is: How much firewood you need for burning?
 That always depends on several factors.
 The most important is the kind of fireplace or other fire appliance you have at home.

 Why does firewood need to be seasoned?